Shark Tanks Daymond John: from Shark Tank to Think Tank

 Shark Tank is my one must-watch show – so when I got the opportunity to learn life lessons from cohost Daymond John, I grabbed it.
 And what I learned is that IMPACT starts on the inside.

 I spent some time this past week with one of the sharks from the hit ABC show Shark Tank.
 Daymond John is one of America’s best examples of what building a brand should look like without any resources but your mind, heart and pure grit.
 These are qualities that mean the world to me.
-If you read this post, you can see why these qualities hit home.
+If you read this post, about a recipe I created for my dad, you can see why these qualities hit home.